 From December to February, you’ll find unique things to do, festive holiday and Christmas events, and more!
-With so much going on to close out the old year and start the new one, we came up with this guide to cover it all.
+With so many things to do during winter in NC, we created this guide to cover it all.

 We feature seasonal celebrations, small-town fun, our favorite indoor and outdoor attractions, and amazing winter getaways.
 So grab a sweater (or coat, if you must) and join us as we explore these amazing events during winter in North Carolina.